Visiting Dubai during Ramadan: top tips and things to do

 Family in the Dubai desert

-If you're visiting Dubai or Abu Dhabi during the month of Ramadan, don't worry too much about missing out on attractions or things to do because most places remain open, it will just require a little extra planning in advance to work around abbreviated hours.
+If you're visiting Dubai or Abu Dhabi during the month of Ramadan, you won't need to worry too much about missing out on attractions or things to do.
+Most of the attractions you're eager to visit will remain open – you might just need to factor in a little extra planning to work around reduced opening hours.

-Be sure to check each establishment's website or call ahead to make sure you have the most up-to-date hours.
-Be mindful of those observing the Holy month and follow the etiquette outlined above to be respectful and avoid legal consequences.
-Educate yourself about the holiday's history and cultural traditions; you'll get to see and maybe even experience a lot of it during your visit!
+Be sure to check each establishment's website, call ahead or – better still – check the Go City app for the most up-to-date hours.
+Be mindful of those observing the holy month and follow the etiquette outlined above to be respectful and avoid any legal consequences.
+Finally, embrace the region's cultural traditions; you'll likely get to see and maybe even experience a lot of it during your visit!

 Casey Makovich